US4429141

 This invention relates to antidotes for treating the effects

-It also relates to the use of products of manufacture in the
+man.
+It also relates to the use of products of manufacture

-treatment of pathogenic bacterial toxins such as E. coli
+in the treatment of pathogenic bacterial toxins such as E.

-endotoxins, botulism and others which exhibit central nervous
+coli endotoxins, botulism and others which exhibit central

-treatment of the effects of cardiovascular toxins on mammals
+and to the treatment of the effects of cardiovascular toxins

-with the products of manufacture and with aqueous alcoholic
+on mammals with the products of manufacture and with aqueous

-extracts of the natural products from which they are derived.
+alcoholic extracts of the natural products from which they

-the treatment of mammals comprising compounds selected from
+for the treatment of mammals comprising compounds selected

 invention also includes methods of treating mammals for the